Frederick Mors: Investigation

 Early in the investigation, police learned of the fear the elderly patients and staff had of Mors.
 On these grounds, he soon became the primary suspect of the investigation.
 When questioned, Mors readily and calmly admitted to killing eight of the seventeen patients who had recently died.
 He claimed that these were mercy killings and that they had been nuisances.
 In detail, he described his method as:

 First I would pour a drop or two of chloroform on a piece of absorbent cotton and hold it to the nostrils of the old person.
 Soon my man would swoon.
 Then I would close the orifices of the body with cotton, stuffing it in the ears, nostrils, and so on.
 Next I would pour a little chloroform down the throat and prevent the fumes escaping the same way.

 Mors also claimed that the home's superintendent had encouraged him to kill the more ill and more elderly patients.

 The district attorney declined to prosecute Mors, finding him to be criminally insane, and committed him to the Hudson River State Hospital, pending deportation to Austria.
 Mors escaped from the institution in May 1916.

-In 1917 he surfaced in Torrington, Connecticut living under the alias Frederick Maurice Beno working in the first aid department of Turner & Seymour Company.
+In 1917 he surfaced in Torrington, Connecticut, living under the alias Frederick Maurice Beno and working in the first aid department of Turner & Seymour Company.
 He used the same birthday as Mors in a World War I draft registration.
-He also sent three letters saying he was the same person that had killed 8 people in New York.
+He also sent three letters saying he was the same person that had killed eight people in New York.
 He left notes of suicidal intent and disappeared in April 1918.
 A skeletonized corpse was discovered in May 1923 that was identified as his by officials who examined the remains at the time.
-The remains had been there for at least four years and was identified partially based on the type of shoes both Mors and Beno were known to have worn.
-Two bottles were found nearby that was presumed to be poison.
+The remains had been there for at least four years and were identified partially based on the type of shoes both Mors and Beno were known to have worn.
+Two bottles that were presumed to be poison were found nearby.